top of page

 before dabbling in solo territory and eventually enlisting The Distractions.
 Stylistically Bowles’ influences

-range from Rockabilly to Indie Rock and Punk Rock, but it’s with this set of new songs that he’s tapped into his unabashed love of 70’s and 80’s Power Pop.
+range from Rockabilly to Indie Rock and Punk Rock, but it’s with The Distractions that he’s tapped into his unabashed love of 70’s and 80’s Power Pop.

 Bowles and his gang clearly know their way around sizeable hooks, and this record is absolutely packed with great choruses and pleasingly familiar riffs.